istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 - `global.mtls.enabled`: Configuration removed to avoid confusion.
 Configure a peer authentication policy to enable [strict mTLS](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode) instead.
 - No default `Gateway` and associated `Certificate` custom resources are deployed during installation.
 Go to the [Ingress task](/docs/tasks/traffic-management/ingress/) to configure a gateway for your mesh.
-* Istio no longer creates `Ingress` custom resources  for telemetry addons.
-Go to [remotely accessing telemetry addons](/docs/tasks/observability/gateways/) to learn how to reach the addons externally.
+- Istio no longer creates `Ingress` custom resources  for telemetry addons.
+Visit [remotely accessing telemetry addons](/docs/tasks/observability/gateways/) to learn how to reach the addons externally.
 - The default sidecar configuration is no longer defined through the automatically generated `Sidecar` custom resource.
 The default configuration is implemented internally and the change should have no impact on deployments.

 ## Reach Istiod through external workloads